 The “5 fascinating ways to use critical professional apps” blog post lists five of the most fascinating examples of LTE and TETRA working with applications.

 Professional users’ expectations have an effect on apps development

 The smart device and its apps must work together.
 A police officer at an incident scene must not be compromised because of compatibility issues.
 Similarly, reliability and security must not be jeopardized.

 Developers of course understand this, yet some professional requirements may still come as a bit of a surprise.
 An app developer participating in an Airbus App Challenge said: “We were actually doing a demo for the oil industry and were told that the particular device we were using is not certified for use in this industry because it could start a fire - that’s something you don’t take into account when you do consumer stuff.”

 Watch this video see how an App Challenge went beyond what everyone expected.

 Whether it is the oil industry or public safety, security needs to be taken seriously.
 It has to be the starting point of development when applications are created or further developed based on their consumer market versions.

 When it comes to apps, there are differences even between the needs of different professionals.
-A public safety user sometimes works in a very stressful situation and communication tools must be simple and easy to use correctly.
-In an industry environment, users can be expected to have the time to use more complicated apps.
+A public safety user sometimes works in a very stressful situation and communication tools must be extremely easy and simple to use correctly – often with gloves on, and sometimes without looking.